The Other Side Of Love

 Originally the B-side of ‘Are Friends Electric?’.
-Now available as a bonus track on the CD ‘Replicas’ via Beggars Banquet Records
+Now available as a bonus track on the album ‘Replicas’ via Beggars Banquet Records

 JOHN FOXX 20th Century (1980)

-Commissioned as the theme to Janet Street-Porter’s early youth vehicle ‘20th Century Box’ which in its time gave platforms to two then unknown bands SPANDAU BALLET and DEPECHE MODE, the combination of Foxx’s starkly dominant Compurhythm and ARP Odyssey dystopia were harsh but strangely danceable.
-However, ’20th Century’ signalled the wind down of the mechanical phase of Foxx’s early solo career before thawing out and turning to more conventional instrumentation to less distinctive effect on ‘The Garden’.
+Commissioned as the theme to Janet Street-Porter’s early youth vehicle ‘20th Century Box’ which gave platforms to two then unknown bands SPANDAU BALLET and DEPECHE MODE, the combination of Foxx’s starkly dominant Compurhythm and ARP Odyssey dystopia were harsh but strangely danceable.
+However, ’20th Century’ signalled the wind down of the mechanical phase of Foxx’s early solo career before thawing out and turning more conventional to less distinctive effect on ‘The Garden’.

 Originally the B-side of ‘Burning Car’.
-Now available on the deluxe 2CD ‘Metamatic…Plus’ via Esdel Records
+Now available on the deluxe album ‘Metamatic’ via Esdel Records

 SIMPLE MINDS New Warm Skin (1980)

-Like a number of bands of the period, SIMPLE MINDS went off doing B-sides as they progressed, often filling the flips with live tracks or instrumental versions of existing tracks.
+Like a number of bands of the period, SIMPLE MINDS went off doing B-sides as they progressed, often lazily filling the flips with live tracks or instrumental versions of existing tracks.
 ‘New Warm Skin’ was the original B-side of ‘I Travel’ and saw the Glaswegians ape SPARKS for this claptrap filled electronic cacophony of sound.
-Not claustrophobic enough for ‘Empires & Dance’, this is a delightfully creepy synth laden rarity in Da Minds catalogue.
+Not claustrophobic enough for ‘Empires & Dance’, this is a delightfully creepy synth laden rarity in the SIMPLE MIDS back catalogue.

 DEPECHE MODE Ice Machine (1981)

-With so many great B-sides in DEPECHE MODE’s long career, it might seem strange that their best B-side was actually their first although Alan Wilder’s ‘In Your Memory’ runs it close.
+With so many great B-sides in DEPECHE MODE’s long career, it might seem strange that their best B-side was actually their first.
 ‘Ice Machine’ is possibly Vince Clarke’s darkest five minutes, but it has also proved to be highly influential.
 ROYKSOPP and S.P.O.C.K. have covered it while the song’s core arpeggio has been borrowed by LADYTRON and FEATHERS.
 It is not only one of DEPECHE MODE’s best B-sides, it is among one of the best songs of the Synth Britannia era.

 Originally the B-side of ‘Dreaming Of Me’.
-Now available on the CD Single ‘Dreaming Of Me’ via Mute Records
+Now available on the single ‘Dreaming Of Me’ via Mute Records

 HEAVEN 17 Are Everything (1981)

 Originally the B-side of ‘I’m Your Money’.
-12 inch version now available as a bonus track on the CD ‘Penthouse & Pavement’ via Virgin Records
+12 inch version now available as a bonus track on the album ‘Penthouse & Pavement’ via Virgin Records

 JAPAN European Son (1981)

 Originally recorded as a demo for the 1979 Giorgio Moroder sessions that produced ‘Life In Tokyo’, this sequencer heavy number was rejected by the Italian disco maestro.
 Left dormant in the vaults of Ariola Hansa, after JAPAN left the label, ‘European Son’ was subsequently finished off by John Punter and tagged onto a 1981 reissue of ‘Life In Tokyo’.
-Retrospectively, it shows David Sylvian’s vocals in transition from the catty aggression of earlier albums to the Ferry-ish croon most now associate with the band.
+Retrospectively, it shows David Sylvian’s vocals in transition from the catty aggression of earlier albums.
 In 1982, it became an A-side remixed by Steve Nye.

 Originally the B-side of 1981 reissue of ‘Life In Tokyo’.
-Now available on the CD ‘Assemblage’ via BMG
+Now available on the album ‘Assemblage’ via BMG

 ULTRAVOX Paths & Angles (1981)

-This is a unique curio in the classic ULTRAVOX cannon as it does not feature Midge Ure.
-Absent on the day of recording, Chris Cross handled guitar duties and backing vocals while Warren Cann took the spoken lead.
+A unique curio in the classic ULTRAVOX cannon as it does not feature Midge Ure.
+Chris Cross handled guitar duties and backing vocals while Warren Cann took the spoken lead.
 The powerful Linn driven track was provided the punch with the Minimoog bass while Billy Currie tastefully layered with his piano and violin interplay.
-‘Paths & Angles’ was undoubtedly strong enough to have been an album track but highly unlikely to have remained in this form if Ure had been involved, hence its unusually special quality.
+‘Paths & Angles’ was undoubtedly strong enough to have been an album track, but highly unlikely to have remained in this form if Ure had been involved.

 Originally the B-side of ‘The Voice’.
-Now available as a bonus track on the deluxe 2CD ‘Rage In Eden’ via EMI Records
+Now available as a bonus track on the deluxe album ‘Rage In Eden’ via EMI Records

 BLANCMANGE Running Thin (1982)

-Originally recorded for a John Peel session, ‘Running Thin’ featured a much starker, claustrophobic template than the subsequent ‘Happy Families’ album.
+Originally recorded for a John Peel session but rescued for the B-side of ‘Living On The Ceiling’, ‘Running Thin’ featured a much starker, claustrophobic template than the subsequent ‘Happy Families’ album.
 Driven by a Roland drum machine, haunting blips and “elastic stretched too far” guitar, Neil Arthur’s resigned baritone matched the music backdrop.
 The track has since been revisited by Arthur for the upcoming 2CD ‘Happy Families Too’ 2CD set.

 Originally the B-side of ‘Living On The Ceiling’.
-Now available on the CD ‘The Very Best Of’ via Music Club.
+Now available on the album ‘The Very Best Of’ via Music Club

 THOMAS DOLBY One Of Our Submarines (1982)